“Are you alive?

 Hilda Doolittle, Poetry Foundation

 This scene is fleeting, yet leaves a lasting impression.
-Imagist poet H.D. creates a striking, yet vague depiction of self-reflection and vulnerability.
-The speaker sees something “alive” in the pool, perhaps a nod to the myth of Narcissus.
-However, rather than exemplify the vanity and self-absorption that would accompany such a trope, the speaker appears to possess more of an innocent curiosity and fascination.
+Imagist poet H.D. creates a striking but vague depiction, where the speaker sees something “alive” in the pool—perhaps a nod to the myth of Narcissus.
+However, rather than lean into themes of vanity and self-absorption, the speaker appears to possess more of an innocent curiosity and fascination.

-The thing in the pool “quivers” after the speaker touches it, indicating that this may be the speaker’s reflection.
-The term is packed with a sense of vulnerability and provokes a sense of fleetingness.
-This is supported by the speaker’s immediate urge to cover the quivering thing with a net.
-Is covering it an act of protection or entrapment and restriction?
-Since the following question—”What are you?”—further reinforces the speaker’s curiosity, the act of covering is more likely an attempt to preserve this thing in order to keep observing it.
+The thing in the pool “quivers” after the speaker touches it, suggesting that this may be the speaker’s reflection.
+This term is packed with vulnerability and provokes a sense of fleetingness.
+The speaker’s immediate reaction is to cover the quivering thing with a net.
+Is this an act of protection or entrapment?
+Since the following question—”What are you?”—further reinforces the speaker’s curiosity, the act of covering is likely an attempt to preserve this thing in order to keep observing it.
 By removing their ability to touch it, the speaker attempts to remove what makes this thing seem “alive.”

-If this thing is indeed the speaker’s reflection, this further indicates an attempt at self-preservation and a desire to study and understand oneself without being hindered by such quivering.
-However, as the human mind and soul is always in a state of flux and will continue to develop and grow, the attempt at covering their reflection seems futile.
-The real challenge is observing one’s reflection even as it ripples.
+If we choose to interpret this quivering thing to be the speaker’s reflection, we can further look at this poem as an analysis of the human psyche.
+The act of covering could be interpreted as an attempt at self-preservation and a desire to study and understand oneself without being hindered by sudden changes.
+But the mind and body is always in a state of flux and will continue to develop and grow unhindered, making it challenging to suspend oneself in stillness.
+Here, the speaker’s attempt at covering their reflection seems futile.
+The real challenge is observing one’s reflection even as it ripples from our touch.
 Narcissus, in his sedentary state of self-admiration, serves as a cautionary example of this.
 Now that the thing is “banded,” it does not feel as if the speaker will make any real progress.